 A specialized study into the development of various contemporary discipleship trends in primarily ecclesiastical settings with focused attention upon their biblical, theological, philosophical, and historical bases.

 As a specialized study into the theology, traditions and history of worship, development of worship styles in relation to historical theology are researched.
 These developments are related to the various contemporary trends in churches.
 Students develop their own practical theologies of worship.

 PM 631 Supervised Ministerial Leadership Experience (Every Fall, Spring, and Summer)

 This course provides opportunity for supervised field experience in ministry.
 Evaluation is made of the student’s strengths, weaknesses, prospects, and potentials for effective ministry by connecting field experiences in ministry with seminary academic studies.
 Attention is given to relevant ministerial, spiritual formation, personal integrity, cultural and social issues.
 Through actual leadership experiences, students apply philosophies and strategies for making disciple-makers.
 Prerequisite: EV 411 or EV 512.
 Note: Supervised Ministry Fee: One hour of tuition.

 PM 632 Master’s Research Project (As Needed)

-Students may enroll in this course for six to twelve hours of credit.
+Students may enroll in this course for three to twelve hours of credit.
 The course consists of a research project or thesis with individualized and specialized assignments.
 Faculty members will approve, supervise and evaluate the project.

 PM 633 Pastoral Internship (Every Semester)